pinkfig/best-chemeng-DS-ML-project/README.md

 information.
 Note that this may take a while, often ~20 minutes.
 After the program is done, you will have a summary.csv file that you can use to upload to the modelling python script.

+For users to customize this program to their own dataset, they simply need to upload their own dataset to google drive in a publically shared folder, create a Google Cloud API Key, and upload the respective file link and API Key when prompted by the program.
+Column header names will need to match those used in the program to work, and cyclic aging must be represented by the value of 2.

 =======================================================================================
 MACHINE LEARNING MODEL
 =======================================================================================